Low carb chicken stir-fry with shirataki noodles

 - ¾ lb 325 g boneless chicken thighs

-- 3 tablespoons 3 tablespoons coconut oil or light olive oil
+- 3 tbsp 3 tbsp coconut oil or light olive oil

 - 3 oz. (¾ cup) 85 g (200 ml) celery stalk, choppedcelery stalks, chopped

 - 5 oz.
 140 g oyster mushroomoyster mushrooms

 - salt and ground black pepper

 - 1 tbsp 1 tbsp water

-- 1 tablespoon 1 tablespoon rice vinegar or cider vinegar
+- 1 tbsp 1 tbsp rice vinegar or cider vinegar

 - 1 1 garlic clove, mincedgarlic cloves, minced

-- Place the noodles in a colander and wash well under running water for 1-2 minutes.
+- Place the noodles in a colander and rinse well under running water for 1-2 minutes.
 Squeeze out all the water.
 The less water, the better the texture will be.

 - Cut the chicken into thin strips and season with salt and pepper.
 Heat up oil in a frying pan or wok and fry the chicken for a few minutes.
-Salt and pepper.
+Season with salt and pepper.

 - Mix all ingredients for the sauce in a small bowl.
 Combine well.

 - Add half the sauce to the wok and toss to combine.
-Save the rest for serving so you can adjust the taste after preference.
+Save the rest for serving so you can adjust the flavor to suit your taste.

-It’s important to first rinse the noodles really well in cold water, in order to remove as much of its own liquids as possible, otherwise it may have an unpleasant aftertaste.
+It's important to first rinse the noodles really well in cold water in order to remove as much of the liquid (they came packed in) as possible.
+This rinsing eliminates a potentially unpleasant aftertaste.

-The noodles can be consumed as they are but also prepared in different ways.
-Cook in boiling water or broth for a few minutes, fry in oil or butter or heat up in the microwave.
+The noodles can be consumed as they are or can be prepared in different ways.
+Try boiling them in water or broth for a few minutes, or try frying them in oil or butter.
+You can also heat them up in the microwave.